Double Amputee Combat Veteran Races Baja

 motorcycle.
 At right, the Race for the Wounded organization displayed this CRF450X Honda at the 2013 Lucas Off-Road

 Expo.
 The motorcycle has typical equipment needed for running the Baja1000.
 (See the video for

-Equipment for Baja 1000 includes special fork
+Equipment for Baja 1000 includes special fork work,

-upgrades and chassis work are essential.
+and chassis work are essential.

-The Baja 1000 requires a team effort, and Jesse's immediate support team included Nick
+Baja 1000 requires a team effort, and Jesse's immediate support team included Nick

 Hamm (above left), Tim

 Read and Jacob De La Garza.
-Nick is president of the Warrior Built
+Nick is president of the Warrior

-Wounded organization.
+Race for the Wounded organization.
 Race for the Wounded partnered with Warrior Built on this

 Jesse and Nick trained hard with Ryan Hughes and competed in the 2013 Baja 1000 on the Honda CRF450X